Auros/ImageFactory/README.md

 # FAQ

 ### How Do I Add Images?
 You can either launch the game once to generate the folder or create it yourself.
+Place images inside the folder!

 `Beat Saber/UserData/ImageFactory/Images/`